-- ✓ I have read and understand the Disclosure Statement and Custodial Account Agreement document.
-I adopt the Disclosure Statement and Custodial Account Agreement document, as it may be revised from time to time, and appoint the Custodian or its agent to perform those functions and appropriate administrative services specified. - ✓ I have received and understand the prospectus for the Ariel Investment Trust (the "Fund").
+✓ I have read and understand the Disclosure Statement and Custodial Account Agreement document.
+I adopt the Disclosure Statement and Custodial Account Agreement document, as it may be revised from time to time, and appoint the Custodian or its agent to perform those functions and appropriate administrative services specified.

+✓ I have received and understand the prospectus for the Ariel Investment Trust (the "Fund").
 I understand the Fund's objectives and policies and agree to be bound by the terms of the prospectus.
 Before I request an exchange, I will obtain the current prospectus for each Fund.
 I acknowledge and consent to the householding (i.e., consolidation of mailings) of regulatory documents such as prospectuses, shareholder reports, proxy statements, and other similar documents.
 I may contact the Fund to revoke my consent.
 I agree to notify the Fund of any errors or discrepancies within 45 days after the date of the statement confirming a transaction.
 The statement will be deemed to be correct, and the Fund and its transfer agent shall not be liable, if I fail to notify the Fund within such time period.
-I certify that I, as the Responsible Party, am of legal age and have the legal capacity to make this purchase. - ✓ I understand that the fees relating to my account may be collected by redeeming sufficient shares. - ✓ I understand that my mutual fund account assets may be transferred to my state of residence if no activity occurs within my account during the inactivity period specified in my State's abandoned property laws. - ✓ The Fund, its transfer agent, and any of their respective agents or affiliates will not be responsible for banking system delays beyond their control.
+I certify that I, as the Responsible Party, am of legal age and have the legal capacity to make this purchase.

+✓ I understand that the fees relating to my account may be collected by redeeming sufficient shares.

+\checkmark I understand that my mutual fund account assets may be transferred to my state of residence if no activity occurs within my account during the inactivity period specified in my State's abandoned property laws.

+✓ The Fund, its transfer agent, and any of their respective agents or affiliates will not be responsible for banking system delays beyond their control.
 By completing the banking sections of this application, I authorize my bank to honor all entries to my bank account initiated through U.S. Bank, N.A., on behalf of the applicable Fund.
 The Fund, its transfer agent, and any of their respective agents or affiliates will not be liable for acting upon instructions believed to be genuine and in accordance with the procedures described in the prospectus or the rules of the Automated Clearing House.
 When AIP or Telephone Purchase transactions are presented, sufficient funds must be in my account to pay them.
 I agree that my bank's treatment and rights to respect each entry shall be the same as if it were signed by me personally.
-I agree that if any such entries are not honored with good or sufficient cause, my bank shall be under no liability whatsoever.
-I further agree that any such authorization, unless previously terminated by my bank in writing, is to remain in effect until the Fund's transfer agent receives and has had reasonable amount of time to act upon a written notice of revocation.
+I agree that any such authorization, unless previously terminated by my bank in writing, is to remain in effect until the Fund's transfer agent receives and has had reasonable amount of time to act upon a written notice of revocation.
+I authorize U.S. Bank Global Fund Services to obtain a third party report for the purposes of authenticating the bank information that I provided.